Signup to receive the Early Edition in your inbox here.

 US Customs and Border Protection (CBP) is increasingly releasing asylum-seeking families into the US following Mexico’s recent refusal to allow many families into the Central American nation, U.S. officials said.
 Alicia A. Caldwell and Jose de Cordoba report for the Wall Street Journal.

-Border Patrol agents arrested 11 Iranians in Arizona after they were found illegally entering the US via the Mexican border, statement from the CBP said.
+Border Patrol agents arrested 11 Iranians in Arizona after they were found illegally entering the US via the Mexican border, a statement from the CBP said.
 Lexi Lonas reports for The Hill.

 Judge Emmet G. Sullivan of the DC District Court will retire from full-time duty April 3, notifying President Biden by letter yesterday.
 Spencer S. Hsu and Ann E. Marimow report for the Washington Post.